My therapeutic work draws on 20 years of practical experience in facilitation and creating creative and healing environments.

-Available now for coaching and clinical therapeutic work in the fall of 2017.
+Available now for coaching and therapeutic work.
 Contact me.

 Liberation Based Healing Conference

 Dr. Mehnaz Afridi, the Director of Holocaust, Genocide, and Interfaith Education Center at Manhattan College will be speaking on the Creative Pathways for Liberation Panel with Tanya Fields the Executive Director of BLK Projek and José Miguel Paez, LCSW and Lecturer at California State University Northridrige.
 Moderated by Hunter MSW student and Interdisciplinary artist Tanisha Sabine Christie on Saturday November 12.

 Ackerman Institute for the Family

 Social Work intern therapy team at the Ackerman Institute for the Family as part of the Diversity in Social Work program as supervised by Laurie Kaplan, LCSW and Sipps Smalls, LCSW-R. With Helen Park, Jasmine Braithewaite, Kahin Adam and Ati Egas.

 Artistic Connections – the art of sustainable wellness

 A creative engagement team offering workshops that leverage structured writing and creative exercises as a vehicle for processing difficult experiences and emotions.
 Our foundational belief is that we are all artists with the ability to use artistic expression as a means of creating the lives we envision for ourselves.
 The process of our workshops assists participants in the development and implementation of sustainable wellness.
 With Kyana Brindle.